 After a thorough examination of my whole body including neurological testing, he explained to me that the pain was in fact coming from my upper back, which is why the scan had come back normal.
 He took the time to reassure me, discussing the diagnosis as well as the most appropriate treatment options available to me in order to take things forwards.
 Pretty soon I was back to my normal activities and can now walk for hours again without difficulty.”

-“I had a sore shoulder that would become very painful after every time I sailed on the weekends.
+“I had a sore shoulder that became very painful after I sailed at the weekends.
 I am allergic to aspirin and do not like taking pain killers and so a friend recommended that I see an osteopath.
 After an examination from an osteopath it was revealed that the shoulder pain was coming from misuse in the way I moved it but also from the stress and strain of my lifestyle.

-I really like that osteopathy takes a holistic lifestyle approach, as now with some changes to my day to day activities, performing some exercises that the osteopath prescribed and changing the way I use my shoulder when I heal, there is no pain.”
+I really like that osteopathy takes a holistic lifestyle approach, as now with some changes to my day to day activities, performing some exercises that the osteopath prescribed and changing the way I use my shoulder, there is no pain.”